sflems/led-board-manager/README.md

 `kill -9 PID`, or `pkill -f runserver` if you'd like to skip the step above.

-Better yet... simply stop the server from the dashboard in the following steps :).
+Better yet... simply stop the server from the dashboard :).

 _____________